 Is your family ready for an emergency?

 Disasters can happen with little or no warning.
-If a disaster happened tomorrow, how long could you and your family survive without assistance?
+If a disaster happened tomorrow, would you be prepared?

 During a disaster, it may take emergency workers some time to reach you.
 You should be prepared to take care of yourself and your family for at least 72 hours.